COVID-19, hybrid meetings, and the future

 • the data needed for learning can’t be self-generated by the AI itself and must be supplied by humans.

-Are we moving towards a world where the only available work is in low paid “human service” areas where people are still cheaper than machines?
+So what is the future of work?
+Are we moving towards a world where the only available work is in low-paid “human service” areas where people are still cheaper than machines?
 Perhaps.

 Until the arrival of robots capable of doing just about everything humans do.
 What work for humans remains then?